GMX Referral Code: milk for 10% Off Fees

 I mentioned that GMX only supports a handful of cryptos.
 Here’s the list:

-Swaps happen from the blue trade button.
+Swaps happen from the blue trade button on the top menu.
 My ETH to USDC swap went off without a hitch, although the fees were a bit higher than the quote below.
 I paid 32 cents per MetaMask.
 (Hey, big spender.)

 Swaps work like trading pairs on a traditional exchange.
 Trade this for that.